Iyasu I: King's promise

 In 1689, Iyasu delivered on the promise he had made to the Kordidas, while still a prince years ago.
 The Kordidas were suffering under Oromo rule, and begged the then prince to assist their return to the Christian fold once he became Emperor.
 This happened when he marched south to Dara, where he took many of the Tulama Oromos prisoner.
-He then freed the Kordidas, no less than hunderd thousand of whom, accompanied by their women and children, are reported to have entered his camp singing and dancing with joy.
+He then freed the Kordidas, no less than hundred thousand of whom, accompanied by their women and children, are reported to have entered his camp singing and dancing with joy.
 This figure, if correct, was truly immense in view of the country's small population at the time.

 In 1692, the king undertook an expedition in the Mareb river valley, against the Dubani, or Nara, in present-day Gash Barka.
 At the sound of the musket, the tribesmen were terrified and fled.

 In 1704, emperor Iyasu I campaigned south of Abay in the kingdom of Ennarea, where he was confronted with a civil war between two throne claimants.

 His Royal Chronicle recounts how when the Ottoman Naib of Massawa attempted to levy a tax on Iyasu's goods that had landed at Massawa, he responded with a blockade of that island city until the Naib relented.